Winn-Dixie: Beginnings

-Winn-Dixie was founded and built up by William Milton Davis and his sons Artemus Darius Davis, James Elsworth Davis, Milton Austin Davis and Tine Wayne Davis.
+Winn-Dixie was built up by William Milton Davis and his sons Artemus Darius Davis, James Elsworth Davis, Milton Austin Davis and Tine Wayne Davis.
 William Davis started in business in Burley, Idaho, where he bought a general store in 1914 that he later renamed Davis Mercantile.
 As was common then, he sold most goods on credit.
-The advent of cash-only grocery stores in the 1920s hurt Davis' business as the new stores offered lower prices and larger selections.
+The advent of cash-only grocery stores in the 1920s hurt Davis's business as the new stores offered lower prices and larger selections.

 In 1925, William Davis borrowed $10,000 from his father and moved to Miami, Florida, where he purchased the Rockmoor Grocery.
 In 1927, the company was renamed Table Supply, and four more stores were opened.
 In 1931, the Davis family bought the Lively Stores chain for $10,000, to create a chain of 33 Table Supply stores across Florida from Miami to Tampa.
 William Milton Davis died in 1934, leaving his four sons in charge of the company.

+Takeover of Winn & Lovette

-In 1939, the Davis brothers bought 51 percent of Winn & Lovett, a chain of 73 stores.
-In 1944, the brothers bought the remainder of Winn & Lovett and merged the two chains under the Winn & Lovett name.
+Founded in 1920 by Bill Lovette and E.L.
+Winn, Winn & Lovette had 78 stores in 1939 when the Davis brothers bought 51 percent of the chain.
+In 1944, the brothers bought the remainder of the company and merged their other chains under the Winn & Lovett name.
 The company headquarters moved to Jacksonville.

 Winn & Lovett purchased the Steiden Stores chain of 31 stores in Kentucky in 1945 as well as Margaret Ann Stores, with 46 stores in Florida, in 1949.
 In 1952, Winn & Lovett became the first industrial corporation based in Florida to be listed on the New York Stock Exchange (NYSE).
+In April 1954, the company also acquired the Jitney Jungle stores around Anniston, Alabama.